youngb10/advanced_computer_systems/project2/README.md

   cd project2
   cd files
   ```
-4. Compress small file
+4. To compress a small file:
   ```sh
   make pthreads_streaming_compression
   ./pthreads_streaming_compression inputs_small.txt
   ```
-5. Decompress small file
+5. To decompress a small file:

+  This is not multithreaded, only do this to verify correct compression.
   ```sh
   make decompression
   ./decompression test_files/small_github_users_sample_set.tar.zst
   ```
-6. Compress custom file ** Note: inputs_very_small, inputs_medium and inputs_large's files were not included to save space **
+6. Compress custom file:

   While in files folder, create a new text file called:
   inputs_custom.txt
   Open inputs_small.txt, and copy the contents to inputs_custom.txt
   Then, change the last line to the desired file name
-  Change the buffer size to desired value (around 100mb is good, too small and the program will not run)
+  Change the buffer size to desired value (around 10MB is good, too small and the program will not run properly)
   Change the desired number of threads (best performance will be the maximum number of physical threads on your system)
   Change the compression level to the desired level
   Then: